-On Microsoft Edge (Chromium), Collections is a new feature designed to help you to easily collect text, images, videos, and other content into a note page.
+On Microsoft Edge, Collections is a feature designed to help you quickly collect text, images, videos, and other content into a note page.

-When using Collections, a new flyout will appear from the right side, where you can drag and drop content from the web.
-It’ll format the content correctly, and it’ll even add footnote with link references of the sources that you used.
+When using the Microsoft Edge feature, a flyout will be available to drag and drop content from the web.
+It will format the content correctly and even add a footnote with link references of the sources you used.

-Microsoft is targeting Collections as a general-purpose tool that you can use for anything.
-If you shop online, the feature will help you collect and compare products.
-If you’re a teacher or student, Collections can help you organize your web research and create your lesson plans.
-Or if you’re an event or trip organizer, it’ll help to group all the info you need as well as ideas to plan your event or trip.
+Microsoft is targeting “Collections” as a general-purpose tool that you can use for anything.
+If you shop online, the feature helps you collect and compare product prices and information.
+If you are a teacher or student, the feature can help you organize web research and create lesson plans.
+If you are an event or trip organizer, it will help group all the information and ideas to plan the event or trip.

 Click the Start new collection button.

-Click the Note button at the top-right corner to add notes about the current collection.
+Click the Note button at the top-right corner to add notes (as necessary).

 After you complete the steps, you can click the Sharing and more (ellipsis) button in the top-right corner to export everything to an Excel spreadsheet, Word document, OneNote, or Pinterest.

 The Collections feature for Microsoft Edge has been available for a few releases, but it is not until version 90 that the flyout opens as an overlay.
 If you are using an older version, then you will see a flyout on the right.